Linrad home page.

 Starting with version 02-36 Linrad also has a transmitter albeit in a very early development stage.
 The Linrad TX development page and the links there will show in chronological order how the development on the transmit side proceeds.

-It does not matter how you name the linrad directory, but if there is no reason for something else it may be a good idea to follow conventions like this:
+It does not matter how you name the linrad directory, but if there is no reason for something else it may be a good idea to follow standard conventions:

 C:\Program Files\linrad>xcopy linrad-03.14 linrad-03.14-xx /s (Windows)